nathekop/NCvalid/README.md

 ## Description

-NCvalid is a package used for analysing crisp clustering results such as k-means and hierarchical clustering.
+NCvalid is a package used for analyzing crisp clustering results such as k-means and hierarchical clustering.
 It contains a main function (NCvalid) that computes NC correlation, NCI1 and NCI2 cluster validity indices in a user specified range of the number of clusters.
 The correlation-based indices are recently introduced in Wiroonsri(2021) where the larger indices indicate the better clustering result.
 Our indices constantly yield several peaks at different numbers of clusters